johnt1838/pythonSmallExercises/README.md

 1. ***idea1.py*** : Python program that comments given text on istagram post.
 Note: I used pyautogui library so i can use functions like  **pyautogui.press** and **pyautogui.dragTo** that provide me keyboard functions.
--This program is used only for educational purposes-
+-This program is used only for educational purposes- **idea1.py (file)**: the idea1.py uses a file named instagram_comments.txt, which contains lines that will be printed.